DMA University of Alabama 1989

 At UK since: 1991

-Dr. McCorvey toured the United States, Europe and the Far East with the Sherwin Goldman Production of Porgy and Bess.
-In 1992 he played the role of Peter in the Asian debut of Porgy and Bess, in Tokyo, Japan.
 Dr. McCorvey has served on the faculty of the New York State Summer School of the Arts in Saratoga Springs, New York where he was Artist-in-Residence and Associate Conductor and is also a frequent advisory panelist and on-site reviewer for the National Endowment for the Arts Opera/Musical Theatre program in Washington, D.C.
+He also served on the faculty of the American Institute of Musical Studies (AIMS) in Graz, Austria.
+He is currently on the summer faculty of the Bay View Music Festival in Petoskey, Michigan, and a frequent guest conductor with the Ocean Grove Choral Music Festival in Ocean Grove, New Jersey.